-The gift of learning
+The gift of learning: Lean or cultural change

 I often get asked about books I would recommend to help individuals learn more about lean or cultural change.
 Here are a few from that list, it is not in any order just pick the one that suits you and your current stage of the journey.
 These books are ones I return to time after time to re-read a chapter as I get those aha moments delivering the Impact Masterclass with companies.